 Then it’s time to close my eyes and think of at least 3 things I am grateful for that day

 And that’s it.
 This routine doesn’t take long but makes all the difference in the world for how ready I am for my zzzz’s.
 Restful sleep makes all the difference in your attitude the next day, your productivity and your health.
+Sleep deprivation is a scary thing.
+Please prioritize your sleep today!

 Do you worry about your children’s sleep?
 Be sure to check out the “Children’s Sleep Guide” from the Sleep Help Institute.